Looking for the best landmarks in South America? Worry not.

 1. Angel Falls

-No list of the best South America landmarks would be complete without including Angel Falls in Venezuela, the tallest uninterrupted waterfall in the world.
+No list of the best South America landmarks would be complete without including Angel Falls in Venezuela, the world’s tallest uninterrupted waterfall.
 The waterfall has a total height of 979 meters with a plunge of 807 meters.

 Located in the Canaima National Park, the water tumbles over the mountain Auyán-tepu into the Devil’s Canyon, 979 meters below.
-Seeing the Angel Falls with your own eyes is truly a once-in-a-lifetime experience, but it is no easy feat as the country of Venezuela is under turmoil (at the time of writing).
+Seeing this natural wonder with your own eyes is truly a once-in-a-lifetime experience, but it is no easy feat as the country of Venezuela is under turmoil (at the time of writing)

 Besides, Angel Falls is located in the wild and untamed forests of Venezuela.
 There are no roads that go into the park, so your only option is by air.
 Once you are there, you will still need a professional guide to help you navigate.